isomerpages/moe-huayisec/_who-we-are/School Rules and Regulations.md

 <p>2 .
 Short-sleeved plain white shirt is worn for boys and blouse for girls.
 The breast pocket on the left should be embroidered with the words ‘Hua Yi’ in blue.</p>
 <p>3 .
-Shirt or blouse must be properly buttoned and the uniform should be
+Shirt or blouse must be properly buttoned, and the uniform should
-smartly worn at all times.
+be smartly worn at all times.
 Shirt sleeves must not be folded.</p>
 <p>4 .
 Plain white shorts is worn for lower secondary boys and long white
 pants for upper secondary boys.
 Pants must cover the ankle and socks.
-Unauthorised tailoring of pants is not allowed.</p>
+Unauthorized tailoring of pants is not allowed.</p>
 <p>5 .
 Light blue skirt is worn for girls.
 The hem of the skirt must not
 be above the knee-cap.</p>
 <p>6 .
-Any unauthorised modification to the uniform is not allowed.</p>
+Any unauthorized modification to the uniform is not allowed.</p>
 <p>7 .
 The school collar badge must be worn on the left collar.</p>
 <p>8 .
 Student leaders are to wear their name tags above the left breast
 pocket of their shirt or blouse.
 They are not required to wear collar badges.</p>